rhli/hadoop-rstair/README.md

   to get a feeling and change it according to your cluster topology.

   To use R-STAIR code, we assume you have enough racks and enough nodes in each rack.
-For example, if you choose to use ???
+For example, if you set n=6 and r=5, you should have at least 6 racks and at least 5 nodes per rack.

 3. Configure conf/core-site.xml conf/hdfs-site.xml conf/raid.xml
   according to the instructions in the xml files.